mml-io/mml-guided-tour/README.md

 - Multiple players can connect to the Guided Tour and interact with it in real time.

-- The MML-based Guided Tour showcases example MML documents in the defined slots.
+- The MML-based Guided Tour showcases example MML documents and what can be done with MML.

 - Players can interact with any of the showcased documents simultaneously.